nuta/vhpc2025-keynote/script.md

 - So what I want to share in this talk is that ...
 - Hardware-assisted virtualization such as Intel VT, AMD SVM, and son on are ... hardware-assisted try-catch.
-- In other words, hardware-assisted virtualization can be used as a generic mechanism to run a program in a different world.
+- In other words, hardware-assisted virtualization can be used as a generic mechanism to run a program in a different world, to implement applications beyond virtual machines.

 # Try-catch pattern